arober39/myfitnesspal_diary_entries/README.md

     # send_meals_to_elasticsearch(dinner_json_object)
 ```

-## Send JSON to Elasticsearch and store as index
+## Option 2 - Send JSON to Elasticsearch and store as index
 To send data to ES using the python client, you will first need:

 1. An [Elastic Cloud account](https://cloud.elastic.co/).